raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 ### Celery Canvas Execution

 The pipeline registry maps approved keys to executable, code-reviewed pipeline classes. `PipelineDefinition` is the abstract base interface; it provides shared node lookup, node-key validation, and serialization.
 Each concrete pipeline class validates its own run parameters, builds its own output scope, declares node metadata, and builds its Celery Canvas directly.
-Runner services create `ETLPipelineRun` and `ETLNodeRun` rows, launch the Canvas, execute nodes, and finalize status.
+Runner services create `ETLPipelineRun` and `ETLNodeRun` rows, launch the Canvas, and finalize status; node execution happens through `PipelineNode.run()` on the selected node.
 The Canvas should make the business DAG visible in code instead of hiding progression behind a secondary layer scheduler or metadata-to-Canvas compiler.

 | DAG shape | Celery primitive | Use |
 | --- | --- | --- |
 | Linear dependency | `chain` | Run ordered nodes where each node depends on the prior node's output. |
 | Fan-out/fan-in dependency | `chord` | Run parallel header nodes, then run the body exactly once after every header node succeeds. |

 Every Celery task should receive only stable identifiers: pipeline run ID and node key.
-Tasks load their run context and available `ETLArtifact` manifests from the database, execute code-owned node logic, update `ETLNodeRun`, and persist any produced artifact manifests.
+Pipeline authors build the Canvas from the node registry, for example `self.nodes.run_weights_qa.task(run_id)`, rather than manually wrapping node keys in the pipeline definition.
+The shared Celery task reloads the definition and delegates to `definition.nodes[node_key].run(pipeline_run)`.
+Each `PipelineNode` owns its execution path: it loads run context and available `ETLArtifact` manifests from the database, validates declared input contracts, executes the concrete node's business logic, updates `ETLNodeRun`, and persists any produced artifact manifests.
 This keeps the database as the source of truth for run state while Celery handles scheduling and parallel execution.

 The statistical weights DAG is represented directly as a `chain` with a `chord` for the parallel extract fan-in.
 The three extract tasks are the chord header.
 The QA node, `run_weights_qa`, is the single chord body.
 The remaining publish, notify, and finalize path is attached as the body task's immutable continuation, avoiding Celery's duplicate-delivery behavior when a full `chain` is used as a chord body.